jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

 Debug this by logging into [tunnelbroker.net](https://tunnelbroker.net) and checking the "Client IPV4 Address" (see the Tunnel Details image above).
-Compare it to the router's WAN interface IP4 address.
+Compare it to the OpenWrt router's WAN interface IP4 address.
 They should be identical.

 You can also check the router logs to see if the update happened as
 expected: